-The aim of the future standard ISO 45001 remains the same as that of the OHSAS 18001: to prevent occupational risk and risks related to health within organisations, thus committing to constant improvement.
-However, the future standard will focus more clearly on the context of the organisation and will strengthen the role of senior management in the leadership of the Occupational Health and Safety Management System.
-The standard is designed to be applied to any organisation, whatever its size, type or nature.
+The draft standard ISO 45001 follows the same primary goal as the referential OHSAS 18001: to prevent occupational risk and risks related to health within organisations, thus committing to constant improvement.
+However, the future standard will focus more clearly on the context of the organisation and it will strengthen the role of senior management in the leadership of the Occupational Health and Safety Management System.
+Similarly, it can be applied to any organisation regardless of its size, type or nature.

 Additionally, the future ISO 45001 will share the so-called high level structure described in other management standards, such as the ISO 9001 of Quality Management or the ISO 14001 of Environmental Management, in order to facilitate its alignment and compatibility.

 ISO 45001, like OHSAS 18001, sets out the actions required to deal with risks and opportunities, including the identification of hazards, risk assessment, the identification of opportunities and the determination of applicable requirements.

 The standard is due to be launched at the end of 2017 or in 2018.
 The publication of the ISO 45001 will not mean the automatic cancellation of the OHSAS 18001.